executablebooks/meta/docs/blog/2023-01-31-call-for-myst-templates.md

 ## MyST Markdown Template Repository

 We're excited to make a call for _LaTeX_ submissions to the new [MyST Template Repository](https://github.com/myst-templates).
-MyST templates allow any existing journal(Let’s not stop at journal papers — this equally applies to thesis and research report templates too!) _LaTeX_ template to be easily built directly from metadata and content in MyST Markdown documents.
+MyST templates allow any existing journal's  _LaTeX_ template to be easily built directly from metadata and content in MyST Markdown documents.
+Let’s not stop at journal papers — this equally applies to thesis and research report templates too!

 Porting a journal template to MyST Template takes about an hour, depending on the number of options and other requirements a template has—but after that initial investment, anyone who uses it saves a huge amount of time in formatting their documents.
 Cutting out this continual rework can really make a difference at scale!